AdityaBawankule1/3D-UNET/README.md

-# 3D-UNET
+# 3D U-Net for Volumetric Segmentation

-🔬 3D U-Net for volumetric segmentation with intelligent patch-based training.
-Processes large 3D medical/geological data by breaking into 64³ patches, training efficiently, then reconstructing full volumes.
-Complete pipeline with 42M parameter model.
+A 3D U-Net implementation for volumetric data segmentation using deep learning, with patch-based training for handling large 3D volumes.